ShaneGH/busybody/README.md

 # busybody
-An object.Observe library that gets all up in yo business busybody supports environments as far back as IE 9
+An Object.observe library that gets all up in yo business. busybody supports non Object.observe environments as far back as IE 9